How to Plant, Grow, and Care for Dame’s Rocket

 “Dames Violets or Queenes Gilloflowers, hath great large leaves of a darke greene colour, somewhat snipt about the edges; among which spring up stalkes of the height of two cubites, set with such like leaves; the flowers come foorth at the toppe of the braunches, of a faire purple colour verie like those of the stocke Gilloflowers, of a verie sweete smell, after which come up little long cods, wherein is conteined small long blackish seed.
 The roote is slender and threddie.
 The Queenes white Gilloflowers are like the last before remembred, saving that this plant bringeth foorth faire white flowers, and the other purple.
 They are sowen in gardens for the beautie of their flowers.
 They especially flower in Maie and June, the second yeere after they be sowen.”

 But many plants which are beautiful and popular are also difficult, and dame’s rocket is no different.
 This species is fast-spreading, and quickly naturalizes in meadows and woodlands.
-Dames rockets are considered invasive plants.
+Dame’s rocket is considered invasive.

 Let’s talk about this merrie olde plante in more detail.
 If you keep it in check, you can enjoy the “Queenes gilloflowers” too!